nyc-crh/site/content/key-concepts/_index.md

 [^56]: [New-York Historical Society, *Slavery in New York*](https://www.slaveryinnewyork.org/about_exhibit.htm).

-[^57]: Zoë Burkholder, *An African American Dilemma: A History of School Integration and Civil Rights in the North* (New York: Oxford University Press, 2021).
+[^57]: Burkholder, *An African American Dilemma*.

-[^58]: Craig Steven, *A Covenant with Color: Race and Social Power in Brooklyn 1636-1990* (New York: Columbia University Press, 2000); Martha Biondi, *To Stand and Fight: The Struggle for Civil Rights in Postwar New York City* (Cambridge, MA: Harvard University Press, 2003); Shannon King, *Whose Harlem Is This, Anyway?* (New York: New York University Press, 2015); Clarence Taylor, *Fight the Power: African Americans and the Long History of Police Brutality in New York City* (New York: New York University Press, 2021)
+[^58]: Craig Steven, *A Covenant with Color: Race and Social Power in Brooklyn 1636-1990* (New York: Columbia University Press, 2000); Martha Biondi, *To Stand and Fight: The Struggle for Civil Rights in Postwar New York City* (Cambridge, MA: Harvard University Press, 2003); King, *Whose Harlem Is This, Anyway?*; Clarence Taylor, *Fight the Power: African Americans and the Long History of Police Brutality in New York City* (New York: New York University Press, 2021)

 </details>